 How to Participate in an HSA

 Participating is easy.
 To be eligible for an HSA, you must be covered by a High Deductible Health Plan (HDHP).
 An HDHP is an insurance policy or self-funded plan that generally costs less than traditional health care coverage so the money you save can be put into an HSA.
-A minimum annual deductible of $1,200 in 2012 and $1,250 in 2013 (self-only coverage) and $2,400 in 2012 and $2,500 in 2013 (family coverage) is required.
-The maximum out-of-pocket for in-network expenses cannot exceed $6,050 in 2012 and $6,250 in 2013 for an individual or $12,100 in 2012 and $12,500 in 2013 with family coverage.
+In both 2016 and 2017, a minimum annual deductible of $1,300 is required for self-only coverage or a minimum annual deductible of $2,600 is required for family coverage.
+The maximum out-of-pocket for in-network expenses cannot exceed $6,550 in both 2016 and 2017 for an individual or $13,100 with family coverage.
 Additionally, you cannot be claimed as a dependent on someone else's tax return, must not be eligible for Medicare and must not have received VA medical benefits at any time over the last three months.

 How to make contributions

 Make contributions just like you would deposit into any other bank account: via payroll deductions, Internet banking, bank by mail or in person.
 If you participate in an employer sponsored plan, your employer can make contributions that are not taxed to either you or their company.
 Your employer may even provide a payroll deduction option in which they will deduct a set amount from your paycheck.